Image illustrating inflation generated by GTP-4o.

 Finally, in order to get a better estimate of the underlying trend in inflation, some economists look at median inflation and trimmed mean inflation.
 Median inflation is calculated by economists at the Federal Reserve Bank of Cleveland and Ohio State University.
 If we listed the inflation rate in each individual good or service in the CPI, median inflation is the inflation rate of the good or service that is in the middle of the list—that is, the inflation rate in the price of the good or service that has an equal number of higher and lower inflation rates.
 Trimmed mean inflation drops the 8 percent of good and services with the higherst inflation rates and the 8 percent of goods and services with the lowest inflation rates.

-For the past few weeks Fed officials have been indicating that the FOMC is likely to cut its target for the federal funds at its next meeting on Septembe 17-18.
-Investors who buy and sell federal funds futures contracts expect that the FOMC will cut its target for the federal funds rate by 0.25 percentage point from the current range of 5.50 percent to 5.25 percent.
+Investors who buy and sell federal funds futures contracts expect that the FOMC will cut its target for the federal funds rate by 0.25 percentage point at its November meeting.
 (We discuss the futures market for federal funds in this blog post.)
-As shown in the following figure, today these investors assign a probability of 85.0 percent to the FOMC cutting its target for the federal funds rate by 0.25 percentage point at its next meeting and a probability of only 15.0 percent that the cut will be 0.50 percentage point.
+As shown in the following figure, today these investors assign a probability of 80.3 percent to the FOMC cutting its target for the federal funds rate by 0.25 percentage point and a probability of 19.7 percent to the committee leaving its target unchanged.